embrace-io/embrace-docs/docs/android/features/tracing.md

 There are no limits on the duration of a span as long as the app is running.

-There are also no limits to the number of child spans you can have per trace, provided the total number of spans do not exceed the per-session maximum.
+There are also no limits to the number of child spans you can have per Root Span, provided the total number of spans do not exceed the per-session maximum.

 ### Limits